 “An investment in knowledge pays the best interest” (Benjamin Franklin).
 Obtaining knowledge gives a lifetime of benefit, especially when that knowledge is related to your day to day work.”

-Position: Facilities Management Lecturer
+Position: Financial Management Lecturer

 I qualified as a Chartered Accountant in 1995 and have held a number of senior management roles since then in sectors as diverse as transport, healthcare and IT.
 I co-founded a software company and was head of finance for that company from incorporation, through international growth and onto a multi-million dollar trade sale to a US based multinational corporation.